FastForwardTeam/FastForward/INSTALLING.md

 2. Now unzip the file, using any software you prefer.
 On the screenshot below, I used [7-zip](https://7-zip.org) to unzip the file.
 ![2](https://i.imgur.com/93GYoCm.png)

 3. Now you'll have a folder called "FastForward_chromium".
-Enter it and extract the file.
+Enter it and extract (again) the file.

 You can do this either using 7-zip:
 ![3-1](https://i.imgur.com/sQGRJXq.gif)